ztaylor54/CTF/sctf/sid.md

 Nice tune...

 ##Solution
 I believe this problem has been the cause of much frustration for many teams in this CTF.
-There are several ways you can solve it, each with varying levels of difficulty.
+There are a few ways you can solve it, each with varying levels of difficulty.

 Before we do anything, we need to find out what a `.sid` file is.
 Some quick Google searches tell us that it's the sound filetype used by the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64#Sound).